aardlyworthit/Search-and-Destroy-v3.0/README.md

 # Search and Destroy v3.0 (rel-1.0.0) — 1 Jan 2019
-As a result of Lasher and the Immortals commandeering S&D version 2 and hosting it as their own, I am releasing a new, third version to make clear the distinction between my continuing work versus what they stole.
-The Aardwolf community cannot and must not allow either thieves or their abuse of authority to deter continued development of something that provably increases player enjoyment and therefore retention.
-While Lasher and the immortals place a higher priority on maintaining control than on developing the game, the rest of us need to focus on what matters — strengthening the community by delivering results.
+As a result of Lasher and the Immortals forking and hosting version 2, I am releasing a new, third version to make clear the distinction between *this* project and whatever else exists.
+Version 2 was the best of all of them, and this version is already better than that.
+S&D is literally better than itself.

-Search and Destroy version 3 is, and always will be, superior to what the immortals host as their own — I promise you that.
-In the unlikely event they make any changes to "theirs" at all, any changes I find worthwhile will be assimilated here.
-If you want the best, this is it.

 Happy 2019.
 Welcome to version 3.